Ebiroll/esp32_sigrok/README.md

 Lower value -> Higher sampling rate.
 // A complete sample loop takes about 8000 cycles, will not go faster
 #define COUNT_FOR_SAMPLE 17000
 ```
+However, It does not work with all 3 variants enabled at the same time.

 # Analogue